near/NEPs/0000-account-name-system.md

 There may be issues with ppl squatting TLAs by just getting them at the beginning of the protocol when prices will be naturally cheaper.

-To limit this, we want to pre-register a set of names in the genesis and provide them to community leaders as well as
+To limit this, we want to pre-register a set of names in the genesis and provide them to community leaders as well as a set of initial users and developers.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives